-Within this overall reduction, the cuts to Revenue Support Grant (RSG) are the most severe with the Council's allocation reducing by 27.7% in 2016-17.
-Although no figures have yet been provided for Revenue Support Grant from 2016-17 onwards, we are forecasting such continued significant cuts to make this an obsolete source of funding by 2019-20.
-These reductions are based on cuts of 13.2% in the Local Government Spending Control Totals as set out below.
+Within this overall reduction, the cuts to Revenue Support Grant (RSG) are the most severe with the Council's allocation reducing by 41% in 2016-17.
+We are forecasting continued significant cuts to make this an obsolete source of funding by 2019-20.
+These reductions are based on cuts of 13.2% in the Local Government Spending Control Totals.